hanlinag/point-of-sale-system/README.md

 In card, we put each card’s QR-code.
 We included this function because we believe that the card payment system is more convenient than the cash payment.
 Cashless made effortless.

+This project is implemented with Model–view–controller (MVC) software design pattern.

 <hr>

 # Libraries/Dependencies Used